biomancy/reat/README.md

 Filtering:
         --mapq <mapq>
             Count only reads with mapq ≥ threshold.
 Note that reads with mapq = 255 are always skipped(mapq is not available according to the SAM spec).[default: 1]

         --phread <phread>
             Count only bases with phread ≥ threshold.
 For reference, Phread is defined as -10 log₁₀[error probability], so Phread = 20 means 1 error in 100 base calls.[default: 20]

         --out-min-mismatches <out-min-mismatches>
             Output only loci/ROI having total number of mismatches ≥ threshold.
 Mismatches are counted jointly, i.e. for the "A" reference we have "C" + "G" + "T".
 For "N" reference all nucleotides are considered as mismatches.
 This is a deliberate choice to allow a subsequent user to work through / filter such records.[default: 5]

         --out-min-freq <out-min-freq>
-            Output only loci/ROI having total mismatches frequency ≥ threshold (freq = ∑ mismatches / coverage)[default:
+            Output only loci/ROI having total mismatches frequency ≥ threshold (freq = ∑ mismatches /
-            0.01]
+            coverage)[default: 0.01]

 Autoref:
         --ref-min-cov <ref-min-cov>
             Automatically correct reference sequence for loci with coverage ≥ the threshold.
 In short, there is no reason to use the assembly nucleotide "T " if we have sequenced 100% "A ".
 This heuristic is especially useful in regions of low complexity(or simple repeats), where such SNPs can affect the editing estimation.[default: 20]

         --ref-min-freq <ref-min-freq>
-            Automatically correct reference sequence for loci with the most common nucleotide frequency ≥ cutoff [default: 0.95]
+            Automatically correct reference sequence for loci with the most common nucleotide frequency ≥ cutoff[default: 0.95]

         --hyperedit
             Turn on the "hyperediting" mode, i.e. do not correct(replace) A with G and T with C. This will ensure that potentially hyper-editable sites are not accidentally lost.

 Stranding:
         --annotation <annotation>
             Genome annotation in the GFF3 format.
 Genomic features (exons and genes) are used to inference loci/ROI strand based on the most likely direction of transcription (see the GitHub documentation for details).
 It is recommended to provide genome annotation for unstranded libraries, otherwise stranding will be highly inaccurate.

         --str-min-mismatches <str-min-mismatches>
-            Automatically predict strand based on the observed A->I editing for locus/ROI with A->G mismatches >= threshold.
+            Automatically predict strand based on the observed A->I editing for locus/ROI with A->G mismatches
+            >= threshold.
 It is a fallback strand prediction heuristic, used only for the unstranded libraries.
             Not relevant for organisms without active ADAR-like enzymes.[default: 50]

         --str-min-freq <str-min-freq>
-            Automatically predict strand based on the observed A->I editing for locus/ROI with A->G freq >= threshold (freq = ∑ A->G / (∑ A->G + ∑ A->A)) [default: 0.05]
+            Automatically predict strand based on the observed A->I editing for locus/ROI with A->G freq >= threshold (freq = ∑ A->G / (∑ A->G + ∑ A->A))[default: 0.05]

+Statistics:
+        --ei <ei>
+            File for saving Editing Indexes (EI).
+If the file already exists, the EI results for the current experiments will be appended to it.
 ```

 ### Details